Andrew Hauptman: Andell Holdings

-Key Business Dealings

 Chicago Fire Soccer Club

-From 2007 to 2019, Hauptman was owner and chairman of Major League Soccer's Chicago Fire Soccer Club.
-In 2007, Andell purchased the Chicago Fire from billionaire Philip Anschutz's AEG for $35 million.
-Under Hauptman's ownership, the Club experienced dramatic growth, with the franchise value increasing more than eleven-fold culminating in a sale at $400m.
+In 2007, Hauptman's Andell purchased Major League Soccer's Chicago Fire Soccer Club from billionaire Philip Anschutz's AEG for $35 million.
+Hauptman, who appointed himself chairman, led dramatic growth; in 2019, he sold the club for $400 million.

 Growth

-Per The Athletic, Hauptman's 12-year tenure as owner was a transformational one for the franchise and the league.
-Hauptman entered the league as one of 12 owners; the league has since expanded to include 30 teams.
-During this period, Hauptman sat on the league's board of governors and was an active member of MLS governance, holding positions on various league committees including the Expansion, Media, Competition, and Advisory Finance Committees.
-He was closely involved in the design and creation of MLS' logo redesign launched in 2014.
-Under Hauptman, the Fire made extensive investments in the first team – regularly ranking in the top five in the league in salary outlay – as well as community programming and resources, working to build excitement for the sport from the ground up.
+During Hauptman's 12-year tenure, the league grew from 12 to 30 teams.
+Hauptman sat on the league's board of governors and was an active member of MLS governance, holding positions on various league committees including the Expansion, Media, Competition, and Advisory Finance Committees.
+He was closely involved in the design and creation of MLS' 2014 logo redesign.
+Under Hauptman, the Fire regularly ranked in the top five in the league in salaries.
+The team also spent on community programming and resources, working to build excitement for the sport from the ground up.

 Notable players under Hauptman’s ownership included American star Brian McBride, World Cup Winner Bastian Schweinsteiger, Mexican legends Pavel Pardo and Cuauhtemoc Blanco, and Arsenal star Freddie Ljungberg.